The Board’s primary responsibility is to promote the long-term

 - the system of internal control and risk management policy;

-- the Group’s risk appetite statements; and
+- the Company’s risk appetite statements;

-- review of management development strategy.
+- review of management development strategy; and

 Composition of the Board